SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise03/README.md

 ### Part C: Consume events of an external service

-In order to consume events of the reviews service as an external service, we only need to adapt the `package.json` files of the bookstore and the reviews service.
+In order to consume events of the reviews service as an external service, we only need to adapt the `package.json` file of the bookstore service.
 The event handler implementation can remain unchanged.

 1. First, go to the **bookstore** project folder: